Ann Atwater Freedom Library

 “The Best of Enemies” Film

 “The Best of Enemies” tells the story of Ann Atwater’s surprising friendship with local Klansman, C.P.
 Ellis.
-It will be released by STX Entertainment as a feature film April 5, 2019.

 For faith communities that want to reflect on the good news Ann taught and practiced, we have created a study guide to use before or after watching the film: